putyourlightson/craft-blitz/docs/README.md

 ### Included/Excluded URI Patterns

 The URI patterns to include or exclude when caching.
-Blitz will only cache pages whose URI matches the UIR patterns, giving you fine-grain control over what is cached.
+Blitz will only cache pages whose URI matches the URI patterns, giving you fine-grain control over what is cached.

 URI patterns use PCRE regular expressions.
 Below are some common use cases.
 You can reference the full syntax [here](http://php.net/manual/en/reference.pcre.pattern.syntax.php).